JeremyVun/PRD_Builder/readme.md

 # How to use this

 1. Open a new AI chat. (gemini, chatgpt, grok, whatever AI you want to use).
-2. Copy paste the contents of `create_prd.md` to the AI and have a thoughtful session with it to hammer out the details of the product you want to build
+2. Copy paste the contents of `create_prd.md` to the AI and have a session with it to clarify thoughts, hammer out the details of the product you want to build.
+Because it's an AI, you can just talk to it stream of consciousness as the creative driver if you want.
+It should help you sort things out.
 3. Once you're happy, you can ask it to create the PRD (Product requirements doc).
 If you're using a free tool like gemini, you can switch it to "Pro" mode for this step so it does a bit more thinking when considering the discussion history when creating the document.

 # Notes